Primary Stroke Center

 - Don’t smoke.
 Tobacco speeds up the development of arteriosclerosis, which can lead to a heart attack or stroke.

 - Millions who think they’re healthy are actually prehypertensive and should act to prevent full-blown high blood pressure.

 - People over age 50... with a top number of 140 or more should be treated regardless of their bottom number.

 - Two (or more) drugs are better... for most people with 140/90 pressure or higher.
 For most, one drug should be a diuretic.

-- Doctors should treat more aggressively: 1/3 of people with hypertension don’t know it; 2/3 of those diagnosed don’t have it controlled.
+- Doctors should treat more aggressively: one-third of people with hypertension don’t know it; two-thirds of those diagnosed don’t have it controlled.